-HELIO is known for it methodologies and indicator development.
+HELIO is known for its methodologies and indicator development.

 The first set of policy indicators measured a country or region’s progress towards or movement away from sustainability.
 This was called the Sustainable Energy Watch (SEW) indicators.
-More infos
+More info

-The Smart Energy Path (SEP) includes all stakeholders as joint decision makers.
+The Smart Energy Path (SEP) includes all stakeholders as joint decision-makers.
 Together they identify a viable long-term future, requiring only or mostly local energy resources.
 This ecodevelopment planning is done using backcasting.
-More infos
+More info